C191068/Ali_Khatami_ChainlinkVRF/README.md

 here we can have our subscription , we can see how much link we funded and we can see our consumer contract <br>

+So by doing thses we authorize our consumer contract to make requests for randomness <br>